Apache0ne/ComfyUI_API_TestingV2.27/README.md

 ## Running the Application

-1. Start the Flask application: python run.py
+1. Start the Flask application:
+   \`\`\`bash
+   python run.py
+   \`\`\`

 2. Open a web browser and navigate to `http://127.0.0.1:5000`

 ## Usage

+1. On first run, complete the setup page to configure your LLM choice
-1. Select a category from the dropdown
+2. On the main page, select a category from the dropdown
-2. Choose a model and optionally a LoRA
+3. Choose a model and optionally a LoRA
-3. Enter your prompt in the text area
+4. Enter your prompt in the text area
-4. Click "Generate Image"
+5. Click "Generate Image"
-5. View the original prompt, improved prompt, and generated image
+6. View the original prompt, improved prompt, and generated image

 ## Contributing